google/fonts/cc-by-sa/knowledge/modules/the_syllabics_writing_system_of_north_america/lessons/an_introduction_to_syllabics_typography/content.md

 ## Encoding: UCAS

 The Canadian Syllabics were initially encoded in the Unicode Standard in 1999, originally in a range carrying the name [Unified Canadian Aboriginal Syllabics](https://unicode.org/charts/PDF/U1400.pdf).
 This was further supplemented by the range [UCAS Extended](https://unicode.org/charts/PDF/U18B0.pdf), published in 2008.
 This encoding model was an attempt to harmonize the many Indigenous languages and their Syllabics orthographies that used the writing system within one script range.
-The result was a character map that sought to avoid duplication of characters, making decisions to ‘unify’ the appearance and behavior of syllabic and finals characters that all languages would use.
+The result was a character map that sought to avoid duplication of characters, making decisions to unify the appearance and behavior of syllabic and finals characters that all languages would use.
 While this was the goal of the original script encoding committee, in practice, it has resulted in many orthographies—particularly the Dene and Dakelh (Carrier) Syllabics—not being accurately represented and supported.
 Many characters needed specifically for the Dakelh Syllabics were disunified in the original encoding for the Syllabics, but despite this, the representative glyphs were erroneously harmonized with the style of the more populous Inuktut and Algonquian Syllabics communities.
 Further, recent additions made to UCAS by Typotheque’s Syllabics project have added new syllabics characters required for Nattilingmiutut ([UCAS Extended-A](https://unicode.org/charts/PDF/U11AB0.pdf)), a dialect of Western Nunavut.

 Another factor for typographers to be aware of is that multiple encodings for the Syllabics have existed in digital text—the Unicode Standard mentioned in this section, as well as support in the ASCII Standard—with corresponding fonts following these encoding models.
-This can result in significant errors in mappings of document texts encoded using ASCII, and intended for use with ‘legacy’ fonts that follow this Standard.
+This can result in significant errors in mappings of document texts encoded using ASCII, and intended for use with legacy fonts that follow this Standard.

 It is therefore important for users to be aware that local typographic variations exist within different communities, and to be able to identify the digital text encoding standard with which a given document has been created.
 A font should then be selected that addresses the local preferences of the particular community and that pays attention to the encoding model which was used to prepare the text to be typeset.